Linuxfabrik/monitoring-plugins/README.rst

 Installation
 ~~~~~~~~~~~~

-Install Python 3 (or Python 2, if needed) on the client.
+Install Python 3 (or Python 2, if needed) on the remote host.

 Get the monitoring check plugins and the associated libraries from our GitLab server to your local machine or deployment host: